 Your dog’s daily walk is likely one of the highlights of their day.
 Going for a walk can provide your dog with more than just a bathroom break.
 It can give them physical exercise, mental stimulation, and a chance to keep tabs on the neighborhood.
-To make sure your dog is truly enjoying his walks, be sure to avoid these three common mistakes.
+To make sure your dog is truly enjoying their walks, be sure to avoid these three common mistakes.

 Rushing Bathroom Breaks

 Where dogs choose to go to the bathroom is an important decision.
 It’s not just about relieving themselves, it’s about communicating with the world-at-large.
 Dogs use their urine to signal their presence to other dogs.
 And in turn, smelling other dogs’ urine tells a dog all about the other canines in the community, including their gender, age, and health.
 This system of pee-mail keeps dogs up-to-date on what’s happening in their neighborhood.

 While on a walk, dogs want to sniff out all the places other dogs have gone to the bathroom, so they can leave a fresh deposit on top.
 This is the equivalent of human graffiti, saying, “Rover was here.”
 Male dogs specifically will lift their back leg as high as possible to get their urine up to the nose level of other dogs.